shimohq/ioredis-tree/README.md

 +-----+         +-----+
 ```

-`TINSERT` supports three optional options to specified where to insert the node into:
+`TINSERT` accepts one of the three optional options to specified where to insert the node into:

-* `INDEX`: Insert the node to the specified index.
+1. `INDEX`: Insert the node to the specified index.
 Index starts with `0`, and it can also be negative numbers indicating offsets starting at the end of the list.
 For example, `-1` is the last element of the list, `-2` the penultimate, and so on.
 If the index is out of the range, the node will insert into the tail (when positive) or head (when negative).
-* `BEFORE`: Insert the node before the specified node.
-Insert to the head when the specified is not found.
+2. `BEFORE`: Insert the node before the specified node.
+Insert to the head when the specified node is not found.
-* `AFTER`: Insert the node after the specified node.
-Insert to the tail when the specified is not found.
+3. `AFTER`: Insert the node after the specified node.
+Insert to the tail when the specified node is not found.

 Continue with our example: